How to Live Stream Conferences and Virtual Meetings [2024 Update]

 • Provide a more comprehensive and value-rich service to companies and presenters

-• Offer access to past events and presentations for on-demand viewing to supplement live broadcasting
+• Offer access to past virtual events and presentations for on-demand viewing to supplement live broadcasting

 • Increase event relevance and reach through broadening and globalizing audience

-• Broadcast pre-show material to help heighten community interest
+• Broadcast pre-show material to help heighten attendee engagement and community interest

-• Create sample videos to generate interest and lead to premium content spending; and
+• Create sample videos to generate interest, boost attendance lead to premium content spending; and

 • Highlight sponsors’ products in videos or interview exhibitors’ executives.